Tōkai Nuclear Power Plant: Mito District Court injunction

 In March 2021, the Mito District Court ordered the Tokai 2 reactor suspend operations, following the request of 224 plaintiffs.
 The plaintiffs, residents of Ibaraki Prefecture and the Tokyo metropolitan area, filed a lawsuit in 2012 against the operator.
 One of the key contentions was the appropriateness of the Japan Atomic Power's seismic ground motion figure.
 The operator defended its basis seismic ground motion figure as 50 percent higher than the average.
 The plaintiffs contended that the figure should be four times as high as the current figure.

+Restart

+As of August 2025, approvals are underway for restarting the reactor.

 Public opinion

 On 11 October 2011 Tatsuya Murakami, the mayor of the village Tokai, said in a meeting with minister Goshi Hosono, that the Tokai 2 reactor situated 110 kilometers from Tokyo should be decommissioned, because the reactor was more than 30 years old, and the people had lost confidence in the nuclear safety commission of the government.

 In 2011 and 2012, about 100,000 signatures against the resumption of the plant's operation which shutdown due to the 2011 earthquake, were submitted to Ibaraki Governor Masaru Hashimoto.
 The petition urged the prefectural government not to allow the Tokai power station to resume operation, saying, "We should not allow a recurrence of the irretrievable sacrifice and loss as experienced in the Fukushima Daiichi nuclear power plant accident".